-A high-resolution digital displays and video formats with horizontal resolution of around 4000 pixels.
-4K UHD is a resolution of 3840 pixels × 2160 lines (8.3 megapixels, aspect ratio 16:9).
+A high-resolution digital display and video formats with a horizontal resolution of around 4000 pixels.
+4K UHD is a resolution of 3840 pixels x 2160 lines (8.3 megapixels, aspect ratio 16:9).
 4K has twice the horizontal and vertical resolution of the 1080p HDTV format, with four times as many pixels overall.

 720p means that the resolution of the picture is 1,280 vertical pixels by 720 horizontal pixels and p stands for progressive scanning.
 Progressive scanning offers a smoother picture as 720 horizontal lines are scanned progressively or in succession in a vertical frame that is repeated 30 times a second.